 I had read stories about truffle hunting for years and was interested in learning more about livelihood first-hand.
 A couple years ago I joined Matteo, a professional truffle hunter who hosts truffle experiences throughout Lazio, and his friendly dogs for a hike through the woods to sniff out this prized commodity.
 Matteo learned how to hunt for truffles from his father and exuded passion as he recounted this trade to me, from the necessary climactic conditions to grow this fruiting body to the regulations around truffle hunting in Italy and their relative abundance throughout the country.

 Many of the myths I had about tartufi were quickly dispelled.
-Alba, for instance, has become synonymous with its Tartufo Bianco d’Alba but truffles grow more predominantly in central Italy and are largely hunted in Umbria and Lazio rather than Piedmont.
-Truffles are celebrated for their flavor and for their rarity – they can’t easily be cultivated and grow out of sight under the soil near beech and oak trees.
+Alba, in Piedmont, may be famous for its white truffles.
+But you can find more truffles in central Italy than in the north.
+Truffles are prized for their flavor and for their rarity: they can’t easily be cultivated, and they grow out of sight under the soil near beech and oak trees.
 It takes patience, experience and well trained canines to be a successful truffle hunter so their cost is largely justified by the intensive labor involved in the hunt.

 To book your own truffle experience with Matteo, and to enjoy his delicious home cooking, visit Matteo Truffles.
 You can also order specialty products, like truffle olive oil and truffle honey, in the online shop.